pmherp/udsnd_project-2/README.md

 web app: `python run.py`
 Then go to your browser and enter http://localhost:3001/ to see the web app

-## Results
-The main findings of the code can be found at the post available here. __not a working link yet!__

 ## Licensing, Authors, Acknowledgements
 Udacity provided the file templates and code snippets that were used in the web app.
 Figure Eight provided the dataset that was used to train the classifier.